githubrohitsonawane7725/Predictive-Car-Price-Modelling-using-Linear-Regression-Deployed-using-AWS/README.md

 - A private Docker registry used to store and manage container images.
 - The ACR configuration is located under `resources/acr/`.
 Once deployed, you can push your container images to ACR for use in your AKS cluster.

-### Azure Resource Group

-- All resources are grouped within a single resource group for better organization and management.
-- The resource group configuration is located under `resources/resource_group/`.